drfuzzi/CSC2106_MQTT-PicoW-MicroPython/README.md

 * **Reconnect logic**: Continuously calls `client.check_msg()`; if any MQTT error occurs, it reconnects.
 * **Note**: `on_msg()` uses the global `client` variable (works here because `client` is defined globally after `make_client()`).

+* Same pattern, but for: `csc2106/devB/status`
+* Also publishes `"online"` on successful connect
+* LWT publishes `"offline"` on unexpected disconnect

+Meaning:
+* Pico B’s availability is independently tracked.
+* This is the **correct IoT heartbeat pattern**.

+* Uses **QoS 1** for:
+* Subscription to: `csc2106/led/cmd`
+* ACK publish to: `csc2106/led/ack`
+* Status messages: `csc2106/devB/status`

+Why this makes sense:
+* Device must not miss commands
+* ACK must reliably reach observers
+* Exactly matches expected behaviour of an actuator

 **picoB.py (subscriber/actuator that toggles an LED)**
 ```
 import network, time